 Culture Nature No inventories/lists/registers of heritage have been established.
 Inventories/lists/registers are inadequate to capture the diversity of heritage.
-Inventories/lists/registers capture some of the diversity of heritage.
-Inventories/lists/registers capture the full diversity of heritage. × ×
+Inventories/lists/registers capture some of the diversity of heritage. ×

 6.3 - Are inventories/lists/registers used to protect the identified cultural and natural heritage?